Mexican living in Playa del Carmen for 7 years, I’m sharing my local tips with you!

 If you don’t break any rules, you’ll pass through these checkpoints without any trouble.

-The first thing I highly recommend is to book online in advance rather than showing up at the airport counter without a reservation.
+The first thing I highly recommend is booking online in advance rather than showing up at the airport counter without a reservation.

-Booking in advance allows you to compare prices, insurance options, and additional services among different rental agencies.
+Booking in advance allows you to compare prices, insurance options, and additional services across different rental agencies.

 During peak season, you might also face a shortage of vehicles without a prior reservation.